JuliaBooks/Books.jl/docs/contents/getting-started.md

 Pandoc will just place the texts behind each other.

 This list doesn't mention `index.md` located at the root directory of your project.
-`index.md` is added automatically when generating html output and will be the [homepage](/) for the website and typically contains a link to the generated PDF.
+`index.md` is added automatically when generating html output and will be the [homepage](/) for the website.
+It typically contains the link to the generated PDF.

 ## Templates {#sec:templates}